aeris170/NeoDoa/README.md

 #### 4. Building with CMake

-Building the makefile (or Visual Studio Project) CMake should be done with the commands below:
+Building the makefile (or the Visual Studio Project) should be done with the commands below:

-For Windows:
+For Windows (Visual Studio Project):
 ```sh
 mkdir build
 cd build